 The ROAR of approaching planes is deafening.
 Forrest looks up in fear.
 Three planes dive down toward the jungle.
 They fire napalm as the jungle EXPLODES with massive fireballs.

-Of the six uses listed above, #6 ("Integral sounds, visual effects, or props that need to be captured in a scene") is by far the most disputed.
+Of the six uses listed above, #6 ("Integral sounds, visual effects, or props that need to be captured in a scene") is by far the most disputed among the screenwriting community.
 Keep in mind that not every sound, visual effect, and prop needs to be capitalized.
 The number one priority is that your script is as easy to read as possible.
 Ask yourself, "Does capitalizing this word enhance the reader's experience?"
 If the answer to that question is a thundering "yes," then capitalize.
 However, if your answer is "maybe" or "no," it is best to not capitalize.
 Keep your use of capitalization for this scenario limited to a minimum.
 NO one WANTS to read AN ENTIRE SCRIPT that IS PLAGUED with CAPITALIZATION.
 Less is more!

 There are a number of great blog posts and forum strings on this topic.
 Check them out here for more!: